 2. Increase the Sharing of Information and Logistics Resources Within Constrained Urban Areas.

 From a logistics perspective, cities have many constraints to include congested streets and limited facilities such as loading zones and facilities for drivers.
 Also, especially in high-density residential areas, real estate is expensive.
 In comparison, most of these factors do not exist outside the city.
 For instance, there are rest stops for truck drivers, less expensive real estate for distribution centers, and plenty of space for loading / unloading.
 So, in a constrained urban environment, two of the most important resources for logistics organizations are timely information and access to cost-effective facilities.
-So, to achieve these goals, urban logistics stakeholders will need to do a better job of sharing information and assets.
 See below for details.

 a.
-Shared Supply Chain Visibility / Situational Awareness Tech.
+Need to Share Information: Supply Chain Visibility and Situational Awareness.

-3. Increase Operational Interoperability and Collaboration for Urban Logistics.
+3. Increase Operational Interoperability to Enable Collaborative Urban Logistics.

 4. Improve Physical Interoperability for Seamless Urban Transshipments.

-Standardizing containers and handling systems enables smooth transfers between different transport modes.
+Physical interoperability includes standardizing containers and handling systems, enabling the smooth transfers between transport modes in compressed urban areas.
 For example, logistics service providers can use standardized, interoperable containers that facilitate seamless movement of goods from trucks to vans to cargo bikes.
 Also, it is key that these standardized containers have other features such as being collapsible for backhaul and equipped with IoT technology to support logistics visibility and security.

 In fact, this concept of physical interoperability is the vision of a revolutionary supply chain initiative known as the Physical Internet (π).
 This initiative reimagines the physical movement of goods that promotes both collaboration and interoperability.
 Currently, there are several large initiatives on-going globally in urban areas to pilot and prototype this exciting concept, the Physical Internet.
 For more details on the Physical Internet, see my article, The Way Of The Physical Internet: Innovative Logistics To Under Cut Costs, CO2 Emissions, And More?